By Michael Solomon, 10x Management Co-Founder

 - Set your calendar defaults to remind you 10 minutes before each activity and then again 2 minutes before it starts (so you can stop what you are doing and dial in ahead of time for calls.
 If an event requires travel time, schedule that as well.

 - Use your travel, waiting and in between time to knock out tasks like email.
 I can usually clear my inbox of most items on my way back from a meeting while traveling (including walking) simply by using the dictation capabilities on my phone.
 It does take a moment to get used to dictating punctuation but the ability to take care of those things on the go, in waiting rooms or in any other idol moment, frees me up to do more important things when I get back to being stationary.
 By clearing myself of the reactive things which require my attention while I am on the go, I can focus on being proactive when I get where I am going or tackling longer term tasks that can’t be done while in motion.

 Funny side note: At this point, I dictate for around two hours per day.
 While this is great for my productivity, now I’m prone to dictate punctuation all the time.
 This gets quite embarrassing when I’m leaving a voicemail message for an important colleague, potential customer, or client and I accidentally say the punctuation into the voicemail message.

 “Hey John Comma its Michael returning your call period…”

-I’ve even done this whole making up a bedtime story for my son and accidently dictated punctuation into it.
+I’ve even done this while making up a bedtime story for my son and accidentally dictated punctuation into it.
 I guess that is one way to teach grammar:-).

 Productive side note: If you like dictating as much as I do, check out this brand new chrome plugin that one of our clients (Greg Sadetsky) built for me which finally allows you to dictate right into gmail on your desktop.